Selling to employees: the underappreciated exit strategy

 Most ESOPs are financed with loans that leverages company assets.
 The company borrows money from a bank and then lends the proceeds to a trust, which uses those funds to buy the owner’s shares.
 In order to qualify as an ESOP, the trust must be operated in the interest of employees, according to the rules of ERISA, the Employment Retirement Income Security Act of 1974.
 And since the shares reside in what is essentially a retirement account, the company, which repays the loan out of its earnings, may be helped (if it’s an S corporation) by the elimination of federal (and some state) income taxes.
 “This feature, of course, might help provide the business with breathing room enough to repay the loan without jeopardizing investments it may wish to make to grow the company or increase productivity,” Roth says.

 SECURE 2.0 adds incentives for business owners who opt for an ESOP.
 It will extend some tax advantages to S corporations that were previously available only to C corporations, and it establishes an employee ownership initiative within the Department of Labor.
-According to Miller, “these rather technical changes could help make employee ownership, which has been relatively rare as a business succession strategy, more appealing to a wider range of business owners.”
+According to Roth, “these rather technical changes could help make employee ownership, which has been relatively rare as a business succession strategy, more appealing to a wider range of business owners.”

 How to find the right ESOP partners